-- -Index linked and unit linked life insurance; - -Life insurance (excluding index linked and unit linked).
+- -Index linked and unit linked life insurance; - -Life insurance (excluding index linked and unit linked); - Non-life insurance (health) licensed since October 2019.
+Sales activities should start in the first half of 2020.

-These correspond to the following statutory lines of business as defined by law in Liechtenstein: -line of business 1: life insurance ("Lebensversicherung");
+These correspond to the following statutory lines of business as defined by law in Liechtenstein:

-- line of business 3: unit-linked life insurance ("Anteil- beziehungsweise fondsgebundene Lebensversicherung");

--line of business 6: capitalisation operations ("Kapitalisationsgeschäfte").
+- -line of business 1: life insurance ("Lebensversicherung"); - -line of business 3: unit-linked life insurance ("Anteil-beziehungsweise fondsgebundene Lebensversicherung"); - -line of business 6: capitalisation operations ("Kapitalisationsgeschäfte"); - -line of business 2: non-life, health ("Krankheit").

 The traditional life insurance LoB is closed to new business and contains capital and annuity insurance policies with profit participation.
 The unit-linked portfolio of SLLIE contains products with and without guarantees.
-Capitalisation products consist of a closed portfolio of unitlinked products for which the Company bears no insurance risk.
+Capitalisation products consist of a closed portfolio of unit-linked products for which the Company bears no insurance risk.